Difference Between Microprocessor Vs Microcontroller

 In this digital world, there is hardly anyone who does not hear about microprocessors and microcontrollers.
-Unfortunately, most of them think that Microprocessor and microcontroller are the same.
+Unfortunately, most of them think that Microprocessors and microcontrollers are the same.
 But that’s not correct.

 As a Mechanical Engineer, you may hardly get into designing a microprocessor or a microcontroller, but a piece of basic knowledge is always required as nowadays mechanical instruments use electronic hardware extensively.

 After all, machines are getting smarter day by day.
-So in this article, I will try to give you a basic overview of the differences between Microprocessor vs Microcontroller.
+So in this article, I will try to give you a basic overview of the differences between Microprocessors vs Microcontroller.

 What Is A Microprocessor (MPU)

-A microprocessor or Micro Processing Unit (MPU) is an integrated chip ( IC) which has the central processing unit ( CPU ).
+A microprocessor or Micro Processing Unit (MPU) is an integrated chip ( IC) that has the central processing unit ( CPU ).
 A microprocessor does not have any RAM, ROM, or any other peripherals in it.
 The system engineer has to add those separately.
 A microprocessor alone can not do any I/O job.
-It needs all the required peripheral to be attached before it can function.
+It needs all the required peripherals to be attached before it can function.

 A typical example of a microprocessor is Intel i3, i5, i7, AMD Ryzen, etc in desktops and processors used in a cell phone or in any device.
 Just remember that, if the input and output are not predefined, then we have to use a microprocessor.